-The subroutine Annotation/Design (see 3.8) gives the user the manual control over the scaling and labelling of the energy/wave number, intensity, parameter axis as well as the x and y recording position.
+The subroutine Annotation/Design (see 3.8) gives the user the manual control over the scaling and labelling of the energy/wave number (see 3.8.10), intensity (see 3.8.11), parameter axis (see 3.8.12) as well as the x and y recording position.
+The design setting, the spectrum title and the complete labelling of the active window, selected or all windows can be stored and relaoded (.dsg) (see 3.8.1, 3.8.2, 3.8.3 and 3.8.4).
 Grid lines can be plotted optionally.
-Additionally, the spectrum may be entitled and labelled with formatted or unformatted text (see 3.8.5, 3.8.6, 3.8.7 and 3.8.7).
+Additionally, the spectrum may be entitled and labelled with formatted or unformatted text (see 3.8.5, 3.8.5, 3.8.7 and 3.8.8).
 The number of decimal places of the values on all axes (energy/wave number, intensity, parameter axis, X-axis and Y-axis) can be fixed.
 A zero line can be displayed optionally.
 For all window types a legend (see 3.8.9) for specifying the plotted curves can be shown.
 Important remarks, comments and a title may be inserted into the plot.
 The displaying of the intensity-energy wall, intensity-parameter wall or energy-parameter wall in the 3D waterfall 45° Plot, 3D waterfall -45° Plot, XY 3D Plot 45°, XY 3D Plot -45°, XY 3D 45° Colour Profile and XY 3D -45° Colour Profile is optionally.
-The acquisition parameter (see 3.8.13) (spectrum name, comment, batch parameter, pass energy, analyser mode, lens mode, x position, y position, dwell time, start and end energy, and number of accumulations) may be edited in a special sub-routine for all opened standard windows.
+The acquisition parameter (see 3.8.11) (spectrum name, comment, batch parameter, pass energy, analyser mode, lens mode, x position, y position, dwell time, start and end energy, and number of accumulations) may be edited in a special sub-routine for all opened standard windows.
 Additionally, the batch parameters (polar angle, sputter time ...) can be changed and sorted after a generation of a 3D plot.
 A paste and export function allows the transfer of modified data from other software (e.g. Origin, Excel, etc.) via the clipboard.
-The design setting, the spectrum title and the complete labelling of the active window can be stored and relaoded (.dsg) (see 3.8.1 and 3.8.4).
 The subroutines of annotation and design can be activated using the pull down menu or by pressing the right mouse button at the appropriate mouse position.
 Fifteen marker lines (see 3.8.14) can be displayed using different forms.